 Screening of new patients resumed in mid-April 2020 in a controlled and measured fashion as individual sites confirmed their ability to support the study requirements, and new patients were able to be assessed for their eligibility to participate in the izencitinib and ampreloxetine studies.
 Study sites and necessary supporting medical infrastructure for our studies, such as endoscopy suites for our study of izencitinib in ulcerative colitis, have been gradually available for participation in and support of our trials through the past twelve months, increasing as cases dip and deceasing as cases surge.
-In recognition of the increasing range of barriers presented by the ongoing pandemic to the ability of nOH patients to travel to sites and access medicines, we worked with the FDA to decentralize the Phase 3 studies for the ampreloxetine program.
+In recognition of the increasing range of barriers presented by the ongoing pandemic to the ability of nOH patients to travel to sites and access medicines, we worked with global health authorities to decentralize the Phase 3 studies for the ampreloxetine program.
 The decentralized approach is now active across the ampreloxetine Phase 3 program globally in an effort to overcome the challenges patients face regarding travel, healthcare access and participation in clinical trials.
-We currently expect Phase 3 results for ampreloxetine for symptomatic nOH and Phase 2b results for izencitinib in ulcerative colitis in the third quarter of 2021 and Phase 2 results for izencitinib in ulcerative colitis in the third quarter of 2021.
+We currently expect to report Phase 3 results for ampreloxetine for symptomatic nOH and Phase 2b results for izencitinib in ulcerative colitis in the third quarter of 2021 and Phase 2 results for izencitinib in Crohn's disease in the late fourth quarter of 2021 or the early first quarter of 2022.

 During the second quarter of 2020, we progressed our preclinical candidate nezulcitinib (formerly known as TD-0903) into the clinic at an accelerated pace in response to the COVID-19 pandemic.
 We designed nezulcitinib to be a lung-selective nebulized JAK inhibitor with the intent of addressing lung hyperinflammation in both the acute and chronic setting.
 In June 2020, we completed Phase 1 and entered a two-part Phase 2 study in the United Kingdom ("UK") to explore the potential of nezulcitinib to treat hospitalized patients with Acute Lung Injury caused by COVID-19 and prevent progression to Acute Respiratory Distress Syndrome and the need for assisted ventilation.
 To expedite enrollment, we opened additional sites in other regions including Europe, US, and South America.
-We have completed Part 1 (dose finding) and Part 2 of a Phase 2 randomized, double-blind, parallel-group study evaluating efficacy and safety of one dose (3 mg) of nezulcitinib (selected based on the data from Part 1) as compared with placebo in 200 hospitalized patients with confirmed symptomatic COVID-19 who require supplemental oxygen.
-We expect to report results from the Phase 2, Part 2 study in the second quarter of 2021.
+Results from the completed Part 2 of the Phase 2 study are discussed below.